JocelynWalker/moodsafe-chain/README.md

 A privacy-focused mood tracking application using Fully Homomorphic Encryption (FHE) to protect user emotions while enabling encrypted pattern analysis.
 Built with Zama's fhEVM technology.

+## 🎯 Project Overview

+MoodChain leverages cutting-edge Fully Homomorphic Encryption technology to create a truly private mood tracking experience.
+Unlike traditional applications where your emotional data is stored in plaintext, MoodChain ensures that your raw mood values remain encrypted at all times, even during computation.
+This means you can track your emotional patterns and trends without compromising your privacy.

 ## 🎥 Demo Video

 Watch the demo video: [moodchain-fhe.mp4](./moodchain-fhe.mp4)